 Research

 I am especially energized by the challenge of addressing methodological gaps through the creative, lateral application of "withered" or "matured" technologies from other scientific domains, like data science, business econometrics, public health, and social sciences.
-My skillset spans the full biodiversity informatics pipeline: from data collection, digitisation, and management to data publishing, analysis, modelling, and implementation.
+My skillset spans the full informatics pipeline: from data collection, digitisation, and management to data publishing, analysis, modelling, and implementation.

-I work fluently with specialised tools such as species distribution modelling, occupancy modelling, global biodiversity modelling, individual-based population dynamics modelling (HexSim, RangeShiftR, MadingleyR), trait-based modelling, and ecological network analysis.
-I am also well-versed in general statistical and computational approaches, including machine learning (supervised and unsupervised), missing data imputation (MICE), time-series forecasting, spatial statistics, network modelling, web scraping, and text analysis.
-Currently, I am deepening my expertise in connectivity modelling, with a focus on the Spatial Absorbing Markov Chain (SAMC) framework.
+I work fluently with specialised tools such as connectivity modelling, species distribution modelling, macroecological and biogeographical modelling, individual-based population dynamics modelling (HexSim, RangeShiftR, MadingleyR), trait-based modelling, spatial analysis and modelling, temporal analysis and modelling, and ecological network analysis and modelling.
+I am also well-versed in general statistical and computational approaches, including machine learning (supervised and unsupervised), missing data imputation (MICE), time-series forecasting, spatial statistics, network modelling, web scraping, and text/sentiment analysis.

 Publications